stevenpost/Dynatrace-OneAgent-Puppet/REFERENCE.md

 Data type: `String`

-The type of the installer - default is default
+The type of the installer

 Default value: `'default'`